damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 * PT- Pivotal Tile

 Opportunities for Training will use the following guidelines:
-* Training
- - [Name of company]- [Type of training]
- - Example: Acme Inc- User Training.
+* Training products: [Name of company]- [Type of training].
+Example: Acme Inc- User Training.
- - **Note** to set up the actual training, follow the workflow described on the [Support handbook](https://about.gitlab.com/handbook/support/).
+* **Note** to set up the actual training, follow the workflow described on the [Support handbook](https://about.gitlab.com/handbook/support/).

 Types of Training:
 * User Training